cnguyen123/node_hostname_test/README.md

 * `p08`
 * `p09`

-which showing an improvement on availability compared with running the application on a single server.
+which shows an improvement on availability compared with running the application on a single server.

 ---